cj-dfinity/templates/grants/readme-template.md

 ```

 ## Documentation
-Documentation can exist in the README file if the project only contains a few functions.
+Further documentation can exist in the README file if the project only contains a few functions.
 It can also be located elsewhere, if it is extensive, if this is the case, link to it.

 ## Testing
 Test instructions, and test scripts, for this project: